Erhannis/philomena-dev/GUIDE.md

 Misc
 ----
 I think that the tokens [:index, :new, :create, :edit, :update, :show, :delete] map to various HTTP methods (POST, GET, etc.).
 Not sure if it's automatic or what.
+Ecto Changesets are a way of controlling data flowing from external to internal - making sure nobody tries to overwrite fields they shouldn't, etc.
+The X_changeset methods are a way of populating and verifying objects from maps, and you can apply multiple of them to deal with multiple aspects of an object.

 Tips